robert17/iotf-rtd/docs/gateways/mqtt.rst

     - ``message`` is an optional element with a text description of the response code.
     - ``d`` is an optional data element accompanying the response.
     - ``reqId`` is the request ID of the original request.
 This is used to correlate responses with requests, and the device needs to ensure that all request IDs are unique.
-When responding to Internet of Things Foundation requests, the correct ``reqId`` value must be sent in the response.
+When responding to IoT Platform requests, the correct ``reqId`` value must be sent in the response.